GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 You can provision users and groups in the [Admin console](https://admin.google.com), which lets you manage settings and identities for Google Cloud products like Google Cloud Platform and G Suite.
 If your users only need access to Google Cloud Platform, you can give them [Cloud Identity licences](https://support.google.com/cloudidentity/answer/7384684), which exist in the Free and Premium tiers.
 There is a default limit of 50 free users for each Cloud Identity account.
-To rasie this limit, contact Google Cloud support.
+To raise this limit, contact Google Cloud support.

 To manage your identities within the Admin console, you can designate